-A perfect fit for today’s dynamic globalised industry, our BSc (Hons) Aviation and Logistics Management hybrid degree broadens your skill and employability by giving you the key knowledge and understanding to make the diverse field of aviation and logistics your career.
+A perfect fit for today’s dynamic and diverse aviation industry, our BSc (Hons) Aviation and Logistics Management degree gives you the advanced knowledge and understanding to dive into a career in the broad fields of aviation and logistics.

 We understand that when it comes to deciding where you’d like to study, there are a lot of things to consider.
 Come along to our Open Day and discover why BNU could be the place for you.
 You can find out more about your course, meet the course team, and get all your questions answered.

 For everything you need to know about applying, check out our Application Guide.
 You can find useful information for each stage of your application journey – from before you even apply to what to do if you receive an offer, and everything in between.

 A perfect fit for someone that has an interest in either aviation or logistics, you will gain an understanding of the operations, planning and management required by employers across these two industries.

 There's a real need for the knowledge and skills in these areas to meet business demands, and this course helps to put you in a great position to start a career in this exciting and rewarding industry.